AstarNetwork/builders-program/README.md

 The Acceleration Programs for both Plasm Network and Shiden Network will go live soon after winning their respective parachain auctions i.e. Polkadot for Plasm and Kusama for Shiden.

+### What is the difference between Plasm Network and Shiden Network?

+Shiden is to Plasm what Kusama is to Polkadot.
+Shiden is our canary network.

+### Is this Acceleration Program for Plasm Network or Shiden Network?

+The acceleration program is for both but it will start with Shiden Network first.
+Once we win the Kusama parachain auction, we will go live with Acceleration Program for Shiden Network.
+Once we win the Polkadot parachain auction, we will go live with the Acceleration Program for Plasm Network.

 ### Are there any application fees?

 No.